 War has played a defining role in shaping our nation since we first sent troops overseas to South Africa in 1899.
-As the centenary of the the First World War (2014-18) approaches, many New Zealanders will reflect on our nation's experiences of war and the impact of conflict on our society.
+Over the course of the centenary of the the First World War (2014-18) many New Zealanders will reflect on the impact of Gallipoli or the Western Front and consider the impact on their family perhaps or the nation itself.
+Some will accept the notion that this event defined us as a nation while ignoring events much closer to home which also shaped who we were or who we became.

 The First and Second World Wars dominate our history in the 20th century.
 More than 250,000 New Zealanders served in both of these conflicts, at a cost of 30,000 lives.
 A further 70,000 were wounded.
 The impact on the families and friends of those killed and wounded, as well as on their communities, was immense.